alexubilla8185/AfterLife/README.md

 ## Core Features

 ### Authentication
-- **Multiple Sign-In Options:** Secure sign-up and sign-in with Google or traditional email and password.
+- **Multiple Sign-In Options:** Secure sign-up and sign-in with Google, Facebook, or traditional email and password.
 - **Seamless Onboarding:** Social logins automatically populate the user's profile with their name and profile picture.
-- **Facebook Login (Coming Soon):** Integration is built but temporarily disabled pending developer account setup.

 ### For Creators
 - **Build a Profile:** Craft a personal memorial with a name, lifespan, biography, and profile image.